-As a part of DC CFSR PIP, the Performance Accountability and Quality Improvement Administration (PAQIA) completed an evaluation of the Level of Care model PAQIA utilized Tableau business intelligence software to combine all available months of the LOC tracking, and determined that of the 1,335 families with an assigned level of care during January 2018-September 2019, 206 families (n=15 percent) were reported to have intensive as their initial level of care.
+As a part of DC CFSR PIP, the Performance Accountability and Quality Improvement Administration (PAQIA) completed an evaluation of the Level of Care model PAQIA utilized Tableau business intelligence software to combine all available months of the LOC tracking and determined that of the 1,335 families with an assigned level of care during January 2018-September 2019, 206 families (n=15 percent) were reported to have intensive as their initial level of care.
 A randomized sample of 101 families was selected for the review.
-Seven team members from OPPPS and four team members from In-Home completed the review in January
+Seven team members from OPPPS and four team members from In-Home completed the review in January 2020.
+FACES documentation was reviewed for each case to determine when the initial case plan was completed, and whether a formal or informal teaming meeting had occurred within 60 days of the initial case plan.
+A SurveyMonkey tool was completed for each case.

-94 Plan-Do-Study-Act Cycles are evidence-based methods for testing changes, and acting on what is learned, i.e., action-oriented learning.
+110 Plan-Do-Study-Act Cycles are evidence-based methods for testing changes, and acting on what is learned, i.e., action-oriented learning.